 The answer is usually yes.
 Packaging wasn’t always a thing and now it’s just become excessive.
 A lotion bar is neater, effective and overall, less wasteful.

-8. Silk floss – Oh floss.
+8. Compostable floss – Oh floss.
 A necessity packaged in the unnecessary.
 Most floss is made with plastic and comes in a plastic container.
 Combat both of these things with silk floss!

 12. Reusable makeup wipes – The disposable cotton rounds many of us girls use to remove our makeup can attribute to a lot of waste over the years.
 Switching to reusable ones will save you money and they’re so easy to wash and reuse!